Charles Oliveira

-Charles Oliveira da Silva (born October 17, 1989) is a Brazilian professional mixed martial artist and 3rd degree black belt Brazilian jiu-jitsu practitioner.
+Charles Oliveira da Silva (born 17 October 1989) is a Brazilian professional mixed martial artist and fourth degree black belt Brazilian jiu-jitsu practitioner.
+Oliveira currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Lightweight Champion.
+As of November 18, 2025, he is #2 in the UFC lightweight rankings and as of October 14, 2025, he is #15 in the UFC men's pound-for-pound rankings.

 Oliveira started training Brazilian jiu-jitsu in his youth, achieving multiple championship titles before transitioning to MMA in 2007.
-Oliveira currently competes in the Lightweight division in the Ultimate Fighting Championship (UFC), where he is a former UFC Lightweight Champion.
-Oliveira holds multiple UFC records, notably the most submission wins in the organization's history at 16, and most finishes at 19.
-As of August 22, 2022, he is #1 in the UFC lightweight rankings and as of March 7, 2023, he is #9 in the UFC men's pound-for-pound rankings.
+Oliveira holds multiple UFC records, notably the most submission wins in the organization's history at 17, most finishes at 21 and most bonuses at 21.